Michael Conniff

 In 1990 Conniff moved to Auburn University, where he spent the next seven years as professor and part-time administrator.
 During that time he published Panama and the United States: the Forced Alliance (1992, revised 2001 and 2012) and Africans in the Americas: A History of the Black Diaspora (with Thomas J. Davis, 1994, reprinted 2003).

 In 1997 Conniff became founding director of the Center for Latin American and Caribbean Studies and professor of history at the University of South Florida, and also founder and co-director for the Center for Disaster Management and Humanitarian Assistance in Tampa (1998-2000).
-During this time he worked with Lawrence Clayton to publish A New History of Modern Latin America (1999, revised 2005 and 2017, with Susan Gauss), and edited and contributed to Populism in Latin America (1999, revised 2012).
-His Modern Panama, co-authored with Gene E. Bigler, is forthcoming from Cambridge University Press in 2019.
+During this time he and Lawrence Clayton published A New History of Modern Latin America (1999, revised 2005 and 2017, with Susan Gauss), and edited and contributed to Populism in Latin America (1999, revised 2012).
+His Modern Panama, co-authored with Gene E. Bigler, was published by Cambridge University Press in 2019.

 During his career Conniff won and administered nearly four million dollars in grants from agencies like the National Endowment for the Humanities, the Department of Education, the Office of Naval Research, and the Defense Language Institute.
+He had four sons and eight grandchildren.

+After retiring Conniff wrote several novels of historical fiction set in Latin America.
+Michael Lee Conniff died on June 23, 2025, in San Jose, California.